top of page

 -

 Does this mean you do NOT take insurance?Correct, I do not participate with insurance in my DPCM.
-(There is an annual charge that covers all 4 telehealth/video calls and unlimited portal messaging).
+(There is an annual charge that covers all 4 telehealth/video calls and unlimited messaging).
+That said, I CAN provide a "superbill" after each telehealth session that will include the appropriate diagnostic codes for people to submit to their insurance companies.

 -